Massachusetts top court: State can't comply with immigration detainers

 "Massachusetts law provides no authority for Massachusetts court officers to arrest and hold an individual solely on the basis of a Federal civil immigration detainer, beyond the time that the individual would otherwise be entitled to be released from State custody," the court wrote in its decision.

-The case focused on Sreynuon Lunn from Cambodia.
+The case focused on Sreynuon Lunn, a Cambodian man.
 Federal officials said he entered the United States as a refugee in 1985 and was ordered deported to Cambodia in 2008 after a series of criminal convictions.
 Cambodia declined to accept him and he was released.

 Lunn was arrested in Boston last year on an unarmed robbery charge and ordered released in February after prosecutors failed to present a case.